Fire destroys barn near New Salem; no livestock lost

-Fire destroyed a calving barn on a ranch south of New Salem on Thursday night.
+Fire destroyed a calving barn on a ranch south of New Salem on Dec.
+8.

 The source of the fire that burned the 30-by-40-foot structure is likely electrical, owner Art Weiss said.
 No animals were lost.